NDLON is hiring!

 Foundation Relations

-• Partner with program leads to strategize, draft, and assemble compelling grant proposals
+• Partner closely with program lead to strategize, draft, and assemble compelling proposals

 Donor Relations

-• Cultivate and steward relationships with donors through personalized outreach to foster strong retention rates
+• Cultivate and steward relationships with individual donors through personalized outreach, strengthening retention and long-term engagement

-• Support with developing and implementing creative strategies to grow individual giving at all giving levels
+• Support creative strategies to grow individual giving at all levels — from grassroots supporters to major donors

-• Work closely with the communications team to develop compelling fundraising appeals, impact stories, and donor engagement materials
+• Collaborate with the communications team to craft compelling fundraising appeals, digital campaigns, donor briefings, and impact narratives that reflect urgency and hope

 Data Management & Fundraising Operations

-• Strengthen grant and contract systems, calendars, tools, and work flow to increase and diversify NDLON’s portfolio of grants and contracts
+• Strengthen grant and contract systems, calendars, and workflows to increase efficiency and expand NDLON’s funding portfolio

-• Maintain in-depth knowledge of the organization’s mission, strategic plan, programs, and initiatives and effectively convey this information to current and prospective funders
+• Maintain a deep understanding of NDLON’s mission, strategy, and campaigns, effectively conveying this work to current and prospective partners

-• Track and analyze donor trends to inform strategy
+• Track and analyze donor trends and funding patterns to inform strategic growth

 MINIMUM QUALIFICATIONS:

-• Bachelor’s degree and/or 2-4 years experience in fundraising, grant writing, donor relations, or a related field
+• Bachelor’s degree and/or 3–5 years of experience in fundraising, grant writing, donor relations, or related fields

-• Knowledge and passion for immigrant and workers’ rights issues
+• Knowledge of and passion for immigrant and workers’ rights

-• Strong planning and organizational skills paired with flexibility, adaptability, and creativity
+• Strong planning and organizational skills paired with adaptability, creativity, and comfort working in fast-moving environments

-• Self-starter with an ability to take initiative and manage multiple priorities
+• Self-starter with the ability to manage multiple priorities and deadlines

-• Ability to gather and synthesize data and prioritize work assignments
+• Ability to gather, analyze, and synthesize program data into compelling narratives

 • Bilingual (Spanish/English) preferred